Ernyoke/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 - Items where the TTL attribute is older than the current time are set to expired
 - Another per-partition background process scans for expired items and removes them from tables and indexes, adding a delete event to the streams is enabled
 - These processes run on the background without affecting the performance of the table and without any additional charge
-- We can create a dedicated stream linked to the TTL processes, having 24h rolling window for deletes
+- We can configure a dedicated stream linked to the TTL processes, having 24h rolling window for any deletions caused by the TTL processes.
+Useful if we want to have any housekeeping where we track the TTL events that occur on tables (for example we can implement an un-delete process)